United States Grand Prix: 1960s

-1962 saw Briton Jim Clark win in a Lotus; the next three races were won by fellow-Briton Graham Hill, each time in a BRM.
-Hill's 1964 win enabled him to carry a points advantage into the next and final race in Mexico.
-1966 and 1967 saw Clark win; the '66 win was the only Formula One race he won that year, driving a Lotus with an overweight BRM H16 engine.
-Both the Drivers' and Constructors' championships were clinched at the event by Australian Jack Brabham and his Brabham team.
-In 1967, Clark dominated, leading comfortably from his teammate Hill and Denny Hulme in a Brabham.
-In 1968, Mario Andretti put his Lotus 49 on pole position in his first Formula One race.
-But Andretti retired, and Briton Jackie Stewart won the race in a Ford/Cosworth-powered Matra.
-Austrian Jochen Rindt won in 1969—his first Formula One race win.
-He took advantage of Stewart's mechanical problems to pull a huge gap out on the rest of the field.
-Graham Hill had a much worse day.
-He punctured his car's rear right tire and the rubber came off the rim.
-The rubber exploded, sending the Lotus cartwheeling off the course, and Hill was thrown out of the car, breaking both legs.
+In 1962, Jim Clark won for Lotus; the next three races were won by fellow-Briton Graham Hill, whose 1964 win enabled him to carry a points advantage into the final race in Mexico.
+Clark won again in 1966 and 1967; the 1966 Drivers' and Constructors' championships were clinched at the event by Jack Brabham and his eponymous team.
+Jackie Stewart won in 1968, followed by Jochen Rindt in 1969.
+Graham Hill crashed out of the race, and was thrown from the car, breaking both legs.

-Due to USGP's position on the calendar near the end of the season, often either the final or penultimate round, championships were often decided before the event.
-In part to offset this, race organizers offered large sums of prize money; in 1969 the purse totaled $200,000 (with $50,000 for the winner), and when in 1972 it was raised to $275,000, the Tyrrell team earned a record $100,000.
+Due to the USGP's position on the calendar, often either the final or penultimate round, championships were often decided before the event.
+In part to offset this, race organizers offered large sums of prize money; in 1969 the purse totaled $200,000 (with $50,000 for the winner), and when in 1972 it was raised to $275,000, Tyrrell earned a record $100,000.

 1970s

-1970 saw Brazilian newcomer Emerson Fittipaldi win the race in just his fourth Formula One start.
-Stewart retired his new Tyrrell and Fittipaldi, driving a Lotus, held off a charge from Mexican Pedro Rodriguez in a BRM.
-It was an emotional win for Colin Chapman's Lotus team, as team leader Rindt had been killed while practicing for the Italian Grand Prix at Monza.
-Lotus had not run the Canadian Grand Prix, but because the next closest championship contender Jacky Ickx did not score enough points to keep him in contention, the Drivers' Championship was won by Rindt posthumously at this race.
-Team Lotus also won the Constructors' Championship at the 1970 event.
+In 1970, Emerson Fittipaldi won the race in just his fourth Formula One start.
+Stewart retired his new Tyrrell and Fittipaldi, driving a Lotus, held off a charge from Pedro Rodriguez in a BRM.
+It was an emotional win for Colin Chapman's Lotus team, as team leader Rindt was killed practicing at Monza.
+Lotus had not run the Canadian Grand Prix, but as the next closest championship contender Jacky Ickx did not score enough points to stay in contention, the Drivers' Championship was won posthumously by Rindt, and Team Lotus won the Constructors' Championship.